 The Fringing Island Reefs, nestle into the coves and bays of the Islands of the Whitsundays.
 They are protected from large ocean swells by the Outer Barrier Reef, which helps to protect the soft corals and creates the ideal home for the large variety of marine life.
 Whether swimming or snorkelling, another benefit for guests visiting the Whitsundays, is that the reefs are easily accessible from the beaches, which is great for the first time snorkeller.

 With the large choice of snorkel locations around the

 Whitsundays, we can select different locations, based on the prevailing

 winds and tides.
 In the winter months through to November, we tend to

 have winds coming from the South East.

-Therefore, we would snorkel or dive in locations best protected, for example, Langford Reef, Blue Pearl Bay, Luncheon Bay.
+Therefore, we would snorkel or swim in locations best protected, for example, Cataran Bay, Stonehaven or Butterfly Bay.
 If the winds come from the North, we would move to locations such as, Mackeral Bay, Saba Bay or Ravens Cove.

 All guests will be supplied with a wet suit, mask and snorkel, and be provided with a snorkelling brief by the Crew.
 Additional floatation, such as Noodles are available to assist weaker swimmers.
 Once in the water the crew will be close by in a tender, to assist guests as required.
 Once snorkelling, guests will be amazed at the thousands of fish going about their life and swimming close by.